 After the great Recession hit the world, Singapore was also among the affected ones.
 This led to increase in debt/ borrowers to twice from year 2004 to 2014.
 People have submerged themselves into debt and want to get out of it but do not know how they should proceed.
 Do not worry, we bring you some of the great ways to help you come out of the vicious circle of Debt.

-Debt repayment Options
+Debt Repayment Options in Singapore

 With plans like Debt Management program running since 2004 by Credit Counselling Singapore and debt repayment Scheme by Insolvency Officer, there has been found a new option for all the Singaporeans to repay the loan.
 The scheme is called as Debt Consolidation Plan helping you to repay your loans/debts much more easily.

 Managing your debts would be much easier with the new debt repayment tool called Debt Consolidation Plan started by the Association of Banks in Singapore.
 The plan started this year in January with an aim to manage all the unsecured loans (Credit Card Loans, Personal Loans etc) of the Singaporeans allowing to merge them into a single loan with lower interest rates.
 This has to be paid monthly.